 Tour of the Roman Theatre of Orange

 When you want to visit the city theatre of Orange, you can ask for an audio guide too.
 Normally, I do not like walking around with headphones and somebody talking in my ear all the time.
 But for this instance, it was rather informative.

 Otherwise, you’re just looking at a bunch of old stones.
 Tickets can be bought at the entrance for € 9,50 per adult.
 For more info and discount tickets, check the website.

 Once you’ve paid for your tickets, you’ll be directed to the side of the Orange City Theatre.
 You are now able to enter the theatre and you’ll land right smack bang in the middle of the Roman theatre.

 You’ll find yourself in the middle of the orchestra and facing the theatre wall.
 This has recently been covered with a modern roof.
 Take your time to listen to the audio guide and slowly make your way up the steps, to check out the higher seats of the theatre.

 As you proceed, you find better views of the whole theatre and the surroundings.
 You can see the rooftops of modern day Orange as the theatre is located in the heart of the city.

 Once you’ll reach the top, you’ll find a hallway along the back of the highest seats.
 Here are numerous porticos with interesting exhibits.
 They use video and interactive media to bring the history of the theatre of Orange to live.
-You’ll see what kind of plays were performed in the Roman era.
-Or how people dressed when they visited the theatre early 1900’s.
+Y

 As the audio guide proceeds, you’ll slowly make your way down again, to the backside of the theatre and the remains of the ancient gymnasium.
 At the hill is a posh looking restaurant with stunning views and skyrocketing prices.